 NOTE: If you type seven digits, the system adds the decimal point for you.
-If you type three decimal places, the system automatically returns to TANK #.

 4. The system prompts you for each tank; repeat Steps 2 and 3.
 To stop entering additional inventory data, press RETURN at the TANK # prompt.
 The prompt appears.